 The thing I like most about Affinity is that all of the apps, Publisher, Designer and Photo are seamlessly connected, so that when working on any document, one can switch between designing, photo editing and publishing with just a couple mouse clicks and without saving and exporting.
 There is a screenshot attached that shows this:

 Affinity Publisher is the most connected and comprehensive app when it comes to its range of capabilities.
 All of the apps use “Personas” that each bring up different toolbars and functions within that app.
 Select the Persona and then you will see all the functions for that Persona in a toolbar on the left.
 See the screenshots that illustrate the Personas that are available within Affinity Publisher.
 You can work in the Publisher Persona or the Photo Persona or the Designer Persona and have most of the essential functions of all the apps available within just the Publisher app.

 For more detailed and thoroughly comprehensive capabilities, the individual apps are easy to switch to seamlessly.

 The Designer app has the Designer Persona for vector drawing, the Pixel Persona for bitmap work, and the Export Persona for, you guessed it, exporting designs.
 It’s really easy and quick to switch between the Personas and your design file is automatically and non-destructively updated as you go.

-The Photo app has a Photo Persona, a Liquify Persona for mesh warping images and text, a Develop Persona for detailed photo adjustments, a Tone Mapping Persona for more detailed adjustments (I need to learn much more about this), and again, an Export Persona with multiple choices for your exports.
+The Photo app has a Photo Persona, a Liquefy Persona for mesh warping images and text, a Develop Persona for detailed photo adjustments, a Tone Mapping Persona for more detailed adjustments (I need to learn much more about this), and again, an Export Persona with multiple choices for your exports.
 OK, check out the screenshots and then check out Affinity.